This topic describes how to view and manage apps and service instances with Apps Manager.

 To bind your app to a new service instance:

-Navigate to the app Overview page.
+Go to the app Overview page.

 Click New Service.

-Note: If you prefer to create the new service instance in the Marketplace, you can click View in Marketplace at any time.
+Note If you prefer to create the new service instance in the Marketplace, you can click View in Marketplace at any time.

 Click the service.